 There is a secret knack to using and playing the odd/even number strategy.
 Do you want to know the secret behind playing the odd and even number lottery strategy?

 Among people who play the lottery, there is a misconception that all wagers and bets are pretty much equal.
 And most won’t be tempted to believe anything else.
-It doesn’t mean that you should always spend your money on the same wager week in week out.
+It doesn’t mean that you should always spend your money on the same wager week in and week out.

 The simple fact of the matter is that all lottery games that are played need to have a fair spread of odd and even numbers.
-Games that are played with all odd or likewise, all even numbers are rarely likely to win.
+Games that are played with all odd or likewise, all-even numbers are rarely likely to win.

 Once you know this and get your head around it, you’re more likely to hit a bigger win by carefully choosing how you select your numbers and how they’re played.

 Not every lottery is the same, and not everyone will work well with the same odd/even logic.
-Smart lottery players know that you need to look at the size of the lottery game you are playing before you decide on the odd/even strategy you will use.
+Smart lottery players know that you need to look at the size of the lottery game you are playing before they decide on the odd/even strategy you will use.
 This is the hidden magic to making it work for you.

 The New Jersey Lottery Example